 Hunt says that because of the high fees associated with whole life, you want to look for ways to maximize your premium dollar within the policy.
 He suggests these strategies:

-Decline all riders (except term riders on your own life and waiver of premium disability riders) because they'll eat into your cash value potential.
+- Decline all riders (except term riders on your own life and waiver of premium disability riders) because they'll eat into your cash value potential.

-Consider buying direct rather than through a fully commissioned agent.
+- Consider buying direct rather than through a fully commissioned agent.
 Examples of direct sellers are Ameritas and TIAA-CREF.
 Returns on these "low-load" policies are generally higher than returns on comparable policies purchased through agents.
 Working with a direct seller will force the agent to arrange policy terms to reduce sales cost.

-If you are looking at cash value life insurance to possibly supplement retirement income, Hunt advises that you may be better off buying term life and maximizing other tax-advantaged retirement plans first, such as your 401(k), 403(b), IRA or Roth IRA.
+If you are looking at cash-value life insurance to possibly supplement retirement income, Hunt advises that you may be better off buying term life and maximizing other tax-advantaged retirement plans first, such as your 401(k), 403(b), IRA or Roth IRA.

-Wanting out of your life insurance policy
+Cancelling your whole life insurance policy

-Perhaps you committed to a permanent life policy many years ago and no longer want or need it.
+Perhaps you committed to a whole life policy many years ago and no longer want or need it.
 If you simply stop paying the premiums, this will "lapse" your policy and you'll have to chalk it up to an expensive mistake.
 If you have held the policy long enough to build up cash value, your insurance company will start using the cash value to cover premiums until the cash value runs out.

 Instead of lapsing your policy, inform your insurance company that you want to surrender the policy.
 You'll then receive the current cash surrender value, minus any loans against cash value you took out and unpaid premiums.
 You may also be hit with a surrender charge for getting out of a UL or VUL policy.
 Surrender charges can amount to 100 percent (or more) of the first year's premium and usually start to grade off over 10 to 15 years, according to Hunt.
 With some policies it may take 20 years before surrender charges disappear.